- 15 Oct 2020

 Additional support and resources are provided by a range of national, local and third sector organisations which can provide support for vulnerable young people and their families.
 These include organisations such as MCR Pathways, whose mentoring programme is making a significant positive impact on educational outcomes for care experienced young people in Glasgow and other areas of Scotland, and Includem, who are developing new services focused specifically on raising attainment, which will be beneficial in identifying and addressing barriers to attainment.

-Some local authorities have established a Virtual School /Virtual School Head Teacher as a local authority champion to bring about improvements in the education of Looked After (Care Experienced) children and to promote their educational achievement as if they were in a single school.
+Some Local Authorities have established a Virtual School /Virtual School Head Teacher or a Care Experienced Team.
+These teams and roles have a specific focus within their local authority to bring about improvements in the education of Looked After (Care Experienced) children and to promote their educational achievement as if they were in a single school.
 The school does not exist in real terms, or as a building but is an organisational tool which has been created for the effective co-ordination of support for this vulnerable group at a strategic and operational level.

 - Children's social work statistics: 2019 to 2020 - gov.scot

 - Additional support for learning: action plan - gov.scot

 - Review of additional support for learning implementation: report